Fuengirola

 Fuengirola (/es/) is a city on the Costa del Sol in the province of Málaga in the autonomous community of Andalusia in southern Spain.
 It is located on the central coast of the province and integrated into the region of the Costa del Sol and the Commonwealth of Municipalities of the Costa del Sol Occidental.

-It is a major tourist resort, with more than 8 km (5 miles) of beaches and a medieval Moorish fortress.
+It is a major tourist resort, with more than 8 km of beaches and a medieval Moorish fortress.
 In common with much of this coast, it has been the subject of considerable urban development.

-The area has a subtropical Mediterranean climate, with annual average temperatures of 18 °C (65 °F) and average summer temperatures of over 30 °C (86 °F).
+The area has a subtropical Mediterranean climate, with annual average temperatures of 65 °F and average summer temperatures of over 86 °F.

 History

 The town has its origins in Phoenician, Roman, and Moorish civilisations.

 The foothills of the mountain range behind the town to the south are the site of Sohail Castle, which contains remains of an early Phoenician settlement, later occupied by the Romans, which became a town known in antiquity as Suel.
 Suel was identified by the Roman historian Pomponius Mela as one of the towns of the coast, and was cited by Pliny in the 1st century AD as a fortified town or oppidum.
 A later historian, Ptolemy, identified it during the 2nd century as being located in the region of the bastulo-penos or Phoenicians.

 The inscription on the pedestal of a statue found near the castle mentions Suel as being a Roman "municipium".
 A funeral urn found in the same area has an inscription containing the word "Suelitana".
 Roman baths were discovered in 1961 and, close by, the remains of a Roman villa containing two sculptures, one of which is known as the "Venus of Fuengirola", exhibited in the town's museum.
 A series of architectural components, probably transported from the Mijas quarry during the Roman era, were discovered in Los Boliches in 1984; these have now been mounted to form a temple entrance, and are on the promenade at Los Boliches.